You got the Bluetooth mouse PIN problem? I got the solution 😀

 You’ll probably find your mouse now works.

 Did I save your day?
-Avert a catastophe?
+Avert a catastrophe?
 Let’s relax with a coffee 🙂